-3.18 Comparatives
+3.17 Comparatives

 Where necessary, comparative information has been reclassified and represented for consistency with current year disclosures.
-Comparative information has not been impacted by the implementation of NZ IFRS 16.

 4. USE OF ESTIMATES AND JUDGEMENTS

 In preparing the financial statements in accordance with NZ IFRS, IFRS and applicable reporting standards management has made judgements, estimates and assumptions that affect the application of accounting policies and about the future that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the period.
 Actual results could differ from those estimates.